 The FCA and FSB have recognised the need for RFR-derived term rates but it may not be practical (or even desirable) to create term RFRs in some currencies where markets are insufficiently liquid.
 However, regulated entities may need to demonstrate why they might determine it was or is appropriate to enter into a relevant IBOR loan at the time of execution.
 In all instances the related infrastructure to deal with term RFRs both on the lender and borrower side, will need to be developed before they can be rolled out to the loan markets.

 Borrower side views

 Anecdotal evidence suggests borrower engagement with the issue is mixed.
-Since there are presently no RFRs suitable for the loan markets, the view remains “wait and see”.
+Since there are presently no RFRs that are widely suitable for the loan markets, the view remains “wait and see”.
 That being said, we understand that larger corporate entities (FTSE 20 at least) are talking to lenders and are engaged in the working groups.
 For borrowers outside of this group, engagement falls off dramatically although most major banks are now running client-information projects.
 The view, even in late 2019, may be that it is “tomorrow’s problem” and that the lawyers and lenders will sort it out and present solutions to the market in due course.
 However, all parties should be encouraged to consider the issues relevant to their business now, and not defer in the hope that suitable market solutions will be developed – not least because of the fundamental operational changes to loan servicing that switching to a backward-looking RFR brings